VicoPico/git-course/README.md

 # git-course
-This repository contains files and material to my Git Course
+## This repository contains files and material to my Git Course
  //TODO: Set the README.md file as a Table of contents in Github

+A new line of code